cloudfoundry/dotnet-core-buildpack/README.md

 cf push my_app -b https://github.com/cloudfoundry-community/asp.net5-buildpack.git
 ```

-This buildpack will be used if there is a `NuGet.Config` file in the root directory of your project and one or more 'project.json' files anywhere.
+This buildpack will be used if there are one or more `project.json` files in the pushed application.

-Use a 'global.json' file to specify the desired DNX version if different than the latest stable beta release.
-Also make sure the application includes a 'kestrel' command and the corresponding dependency as that is what the buildpack will use to run the application.
+Also make sure the application includes a `kestrel` command and the corresponding dependency as that is what the buildpack will use to run the application.

+Use a `global.json` file to specify the desired DNX version if different than the latest stable beta release.
+Use a `NuGet.Config` file to specify non-default package sources.

 For a basic example see this [Hello World sample][].

 ## Disconnected environments
-Disconnected environments are not fully supported.
-The .NET Version Manager, .NET Execution Environment and NuGet packages required by the application are always downloaded during staging.
-The Mono and libuv binaries, however, can be cached or uncached.
+The Mono and libuv binaries can be cached with the buildpack.

+Applications can be pushed with their other dependencies after "publishing" the application like `dnu publish` or `dnu publish --runtime ~/.dnx/runtimes/dnx-mono.1.0.0-beta7`.
+Then push from the `bin/output` director.

 ## Building